near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 <blockquote class="warning">
 <strong>heads up</strong><br><br>

 **As a reminder**, using the previous contract (the tab you kept open earlier), find the ID of the contract.
-You will use this to replace `studio-REPLACE_THIS_IDENTIFIER`.
+You will use this to replace `dev-REPLACE_THIS_IDENTIFIER`.

 </blockquote>